Sent: Sunday, 8/03/03

 Saturday, August 2 - Beaver Dam Campground to Little Joe Campground (37 miles, 3070 feet)

 On the morning of our 28th anniversary, I left Jim doing the dishes while I headed out to ride my bike with 6 men and my 17-year-old niece.
 You would think that as a romance coach I would know better than that.

 Caley and I started the ride together.
 Caley, on her week-old mountain bike with regular pedals (not even toe clips) and borrowed gloves, dropped me after about 1.4 miles.
-(Reminder to self: It's okay to admire the athletic accomplishments of women 33 years my junior with out having to keep up with them.)
+(Reminder to self: It's okay to admire the athletic accomplishments of women 33 years my junior without having to keep up with them.)
 With the exception of Evan, who demonstrated a unique sidesaddle technique, all 7 of us walked our bikes down this "memorable" stretch of single-track.
-After orienting Tom and Linda to the motor home, Jim joined us for lunch in Wise River, and then he finished the ride with us.
+After orienting Tom and Linda to the motorhome, Jim joined us for lunch in Wise River, and then he finished the ride with us.
 I'm done worrying about if this mountain bike trip will be too tough for Caley.
-Now I'm wondering how long she'll have to wait on me.
+Now I'm wondering how long she'll have to wait for me.

 Sunday, August 3 - Little Joe Campground to Bannack State Park (37 miles, 1970 feet)